FOCUS AREA: Accessibility

 Attitude

-- Community education/ buy-in
+- Create Community Awareness

 HAVE YOUR SAY